-The Applicant is now applying for a General Lease - Recreational Use for the use and maintenance of the existing pier, boat lift, and two mooring buoys.
+The Applicant is now applying for a General Lease - Recreational Use for the use and maintenance of the existing pier, boathouse, two boat lifts, a portion of a storage building, and two mooring buoys adjacent to 2540 West Lake Boulevard, near Tahoe City, Placer County.
+Staff recommends issuance of a General Lease - Recreational Use to the Applicant, to take effect on August 23, 2023.

-The subject pier, boat lift, and mooring buoys are privately owned and maintained and facilitate recreational boating.
+The subject pier, boathouse, two boat lifts, and two mooring buoys are privately owned and maintained and facilitate recreational boating.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
 Resources Code, §6503.5.)